carloscotrini/carloscotrini.github.io/ReadMe.md

 This is the GitHub repository used to create a simple academic website.
 [The tutorial can be found here.](http://marisacarlos.com/pages/create-simple-academic-website)

-This tutorial and website are heavily based on the tutorial and website from [Karl Broman](http://kbroman.org).
-Thanks Karl Broman!
+This website is heavily based on the websites from [Marisa Carlos](https://marisacarlos.com/) and [Karl Broman](http://kbroman.org).
+Thanks Marisa and Karl!

 ---